xriteamupv/Haptic_Teleop/README.md

 ### (B) Put your TactGloves on and open the bHaptics Player - Node (3)

 ### (C) Open a terminal and run the tact_glove.py file - Node (3)

+This operation will open the communication between Node (3) and Node (2), and connect to bHaptics SDK.

 ````
 cd ~/haptic_glove
 py tact_glove.py <param1> <value1> <param2> <value2> <param3> <value3> ...
 ````

 Note: Change ``<paramX>`` and ``<valueX>`` as needed if you want to modify default application.

 ### (D) Source and launch ROS package for UR5e communication - Node (2)

+If successfull, this operation will set the communication between Node (2) and Node (1).

 ````
 cd ~/catkin_ws
 source devel/setup.bash